Texans take control of AFC South by beating Titans 24-21

 NASHVILLE, Tenn.
-(AP)The Houston Texans grabbed control of the AFC South by beating the Tennessee Titans 24-21 Sunday.
+(AP)The Houston Texans took charge in the fourth quarter, and now they have control of the AFC South with two games remaining.

 The defending division champs are looking for Houston’s fourth AFC South title in six years under coach Bill O’Brien.
-The Titans haven’t won this division since 2008, and Mike Vrabel is Tennessee’s third coach since then.
+The Titans haven’t won this division since 2008, and Mike Vrabel is Tennessee’s third coach since.

-Ka’imi Fairbairn kicked a 29-yard field goal with 3:26 left for the winning points.
+Carlos Hyde ran for 104 yards and scored a TD with 10:34 left and Ka’imi Fairbairn’s 29-yard field goal with 3:26 remaining provided the winning margin as the Texans scored 10 straight points in the fourth quarter to beat the Tennessee Titans 24-21 on Sunday.

+“We had to lock in,” Texans quarterback Deshaun Watson said.
+“That’s what we did.
+It came down to that fourth quarter of standing up, getting up and getting a drive in and getting points on the board and defense making a stop.
+Yeah, it was just something that we definitely didn’t want to let it slip out of our hand.”

+Now the Texans (9-5) must travel home with a short week before going to Tampa Bay on Saturday before hosting the Titans (8-6) again in the regular season finale.

+“I don’t think we should even think one second about anything other than Tampa Bay, and that should be the whole goal,” O’Brien said of the Texans’ improved chances of winning the division.

-The Texans (9-5) nearly blew a 14-0 halftime lead.
-Deshaun Watson threw for 243 yards and two touchdowns, but Tennessee also intercepted him twice inside the Titans 1.
+The Texans nearly blew a 14-0 halftime lead with Tennessee intercepting Watson twice inside the Titans 1.

 Ryan Tannehill hit Dion Lewis with an 11-yard TD pass with 2:04 left to pull Tennessee within 24-21.
 But the Titans used backup kicker Ryan Santoso on the onside kick, and the ball only went 7 yards before being smothered by Texans safety Justin Reid.